moshehoff/FamilyHistory/site/public/static/chapters/I11032861/09-transition.md

 ---

-on #### 1916, [Israel Hoffman](/profiles/Yisrael-Hochman) married [Rachel Zelzer](/profiles/Rachel-Hochman) (our auntie Rae, later in Cottesloe).
+on #### 1916, <a href="/profiles/Yisrael-Hochman">Israel Hoffman</a> married <a href="/profiles/Rachel-Hochman">Rachel Zelzer</a> (our auntie Rae, later in Cottesloe).
 Rachel's parents were Emil and Gittel.
 Their marriage was celebrated by the reverent Lechovski, and the other witness was Morris Ferstat.

 Their first child, Bertha Evelyn was born on #### 1917.